CTFEDs/Global-Accessibility-Awareness-Day-2016/decks/lightning-talk-justin.md

 `<button class="fancy-button" role="button">Click me</button>`

 ^ A div with a role of "button" does not suddenly have keyboard focusability, an automatic click handler when Space or Enter are pressed, or any other properties associated with a button tag.
 The browser itself does not know that a div with role of "button" is a button, only its accessibility API does.
-Where roles have HTML equivalents it is best not to use them.

 ---